Would you like to customize your WooCommerce product search results page?

 For example, the AeroPress WooCommerce store lets you search for products with free shipping.
 This is a great incentive for customers to make a purchase.

-To get started, you should click the ‘Edit Rules’ button in SearchWP’s Products section.
+Then click the ‘Edit Rules’ button in SearchWP’s Products section.

 Right now there are no rules.
 You can create as many rules as you need.